hgiesel/closet/clozes/activating-selectively.md

 {% assign bOneTwo='Frontside 1, q1, {side: "front",card: "c1"}, true; Backside 1, a1, {side: "back",card: "c1"}, true; Frontside 2, q2, {side: "front",card: "c2"}, true; Backside 2, a2, {side: "back",card: "c2"}, true' %}
 {% assign bOneTwoThree='F1, q1, {side: "front",card: "c1"}, true; B1, a1, {side: "back",card: "c1"}, true; F2, q2, {side: "front",card: "c2"}, true; B2, a2, {side: "back",card: "c2"}, true; F3, q3, {side: "front",card: "c3"}, true; B3, a3, {side: "back",card: "c3"}, true' %}

+{% assign cloze = site.data.snippets.cloze %}
+{% assign setups = site.data.setups %}

 {% include toc-doc.md %}

 ## Selectively activating tags

-A message will change the behavior of the cloze dynamically.

-{% capture defaultCloze %}
-filterManager.addRecipe(Closet.recipes.clozeShow())
-filterManager.addRecipe(Closet.recipes.activate())
-filterManager.addRecipe(Closet.recipes.deactivate())
-filterManager.addRecipe(Closet.recipes.toggle())
+You can largely change which cards are considered active, using _activation_ and _deactivation_ tags.
+This is especially useful when you use card sections (TODO).

-{% endcapture %}
+{% include codeDisplay.md content=cloze.activate_cloze filterManager=setups.default_cloze buttons=bOneTwoThree %}

+### Using occurrence numbers

+Using the notation `fulltag:occurence`, you can go into more detail when specifying clozes.
+All tags are enumerated while they are generated, starting at `0`.
+This way you can specifically choose which cloze to activate, even if they share the same name.

-{% include codeDisplay.md content=site.data.snippets.cloze.activate_cloze filterManager=defaultCloze buttons=bOneTwoThree %}
+{% include codeDisplay.md content=cloze.activate_cloze_with_occur filterManager=setups.default_cloze buttons=bOneTwoThree %}

 ## Evaluation order

 However keep in mind that tags are evaluated in a certain order.
 You need to use the activation tag, before you

-{% include codeDisplay.md content=site.data.snippets.cloze.activate_cloze_with_occur filterManager=defaultCloze buttons=bOneTwoThree %}
+{% include codeDisplay.md content=cloze.activate_cloze_conflict filterManager=setups.default_cloze buttons=bOneTwoThree %}